Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Introduction

-We continue to use a decision-theoretic approach by minimizing a posterior expected loss.
-However, targetting $G$, we require a loss function that quantifies the discrepancy between two measures.
+{Similar to \eqref{eq:clustering_posterior_expected_loss}}, we continue to use a decision-theoretic approach by minimizing a posterior expected loss.
+However, {targeting} $G$, we require a loss function that quantifies discrepancy between two measures.
 Given the discrete nature of the random measure $G$, optimal transport distances~\citep{villani2009optimal,peyre2020computational} are a natural choice in this context.
-Specifically, we choose sliced Wasserstein (SW) distance~\citep{rabin2012wasserstein,bonneel2015sliced} due to its computational and statistical scalability with respect to the number of support points.
-With a near-linear time complexity in the number of support points, the SW distance facilitates efficient and accurate truncation of mixing measures.
+Specifically, we choose sliced Wasserstein (SW) distance~\citep{rabin2012wasserstein,bonneel2015sliced} due to its computational and statistical scalability with respect to the number of {dimensions and the number of} support points.
+With near-linear time complexity in the number of support points, the SW distance facilitates efficient and accurate truncation of mixing measures.

-For the common special case of Gaussian mixture models, we introduce two novel versions of SW, working with measures supported on the product of the Euclidean manifold and the manifold of symmetric positive definite (SPD) matrices.
+{Recall that our primary inference aim is summarizing the mixing measure.
+If the primary goal were the mixture density, a more natural option would be to work with less parsimonious, but easier tractable location mixtures.
+Considering general mixture of Gaussians}, we introduce two novel versions of SW, working with measures supported on the product of the Euclidean manifold and the manifold of symmetric positive definite (SPD) matrices.
 The first variant, called mixed SW (Mix-SW), uses generalized geodesic projection instead of the conventional linear projection used in standard SW.
 Consequently, Mix-SW preserves more geometric information compared to SW with a vectorization approach.
 The second variant, named sliced mixture Wasserstein (SMix-W), compares mixing measures by evaluating the induced mixture of Gaussian measures.
 By leveraging the linearity properties of mixture of Gaussian measures, SMix-W achieves a reduction in projection complexity compared to traditional SW while still being geometrically meaningful.
 Finally, we discuss basic properties of the proposed distances including boundedness and metricity.